RHS and MSAT (3+2 Pathway) in 5 Years

 Prospective students should email our academic advisor at justinvaldez@weber.edu to set up an advising appointment, develop a plan and be placed on a conditional acceptance list.

-• RHS COURSEWORK and MSAT ADMISSION REQUIREMENTS
+• RHS PROGRAM and MSAT ADMISSION REQUIREMENTS

 • At least 30 of these credit hours must be taken at WSU to fulfill the university's residency requirement.